 Along with the 5 free days of lift tickets, the Epic pass offers FREE Epic School Kids Lesson & Rental package!
 Epic School Kids offers one free first-timer lesson and rental package for any participating child who has never skied or snowboarded.
 The lesson must be booked in advance.
 Please call to book your lesson before arriving at the resort.

 The free first-timer lesson and rental package must be redeemed as a package and is limited to one total per child (not one per participating resort).
-The lesson is subject to availability and is only offered select weeks throughout the season.
+The lesson is subject to availability and needs to be booked at least 2 weeks in advance.

 What do you need to sign up for Free skiing at Whistler for Kids?